-I have finally come to terms with the fact that I’m not that organized mom who buys Christmas gifts in September and makes a chart of where all of the holiday displays in town are.
-I am not. that. mom.
-But, I do have an awesome Christmas snack mix recipe that’s really easy to throw together at the last minute.
-In case you’re the last minute kind of mom.
+I have finally come to terms with the fact that I'm not that organized mom who buys Christmas gifts in September and makes a chart of where all of the holiday displays in town are.
+I am so not that mom.
+But, I have an awesome Christmas snack mix recipe that's easy to throw together at the last minute.
+In case you're the last-minute kind of mom.
 Ahem.

 Christmas Snack Mix Recipe (AKA Reindeer Feed)

 I'm the mom who realizes that she has to make Christmas dinner five days before Christmas and panics because she can't find a parking space at the grocery store.
 I'm the mom who is frantically Amazon prime-ing until the eleventh hour because all of the presents I buy fall into that “last-minute gift” category.
 I'm the mom who spends more time crafting plausible excuses on why the Christmas gifts will be late than I spend doing actual Christmas shopping.